Configure And Verify

 - Input interface.

-match fields define uniqueness. collect fields add extra information to the exported record.
+match fields define flow uniqueness. collect fields add extra data to the exported record, such as byte counters and timestamps.

 flow record CCNP-FNF-RECORD